GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 ## Characteristics of the exercise
 #### Aim of this exercise:
-Learn how you can visualize your Sketch Map Tool Outputs in either [QGIS](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_installation_wiki.html#qgis-installation) or [uMAP](https://umap.openstreetmap.fr/en/).
+Explore Sketch Mapping in a roleplay, either in the perespective of a mapping facilitator or as a partcipant and learn more about the challanges durign the mapping.

 #### Phase of participatory /community mapping
-analysing participatory mapping
+participatory mapping
 #### Focus group (GIS-Knowlege Level)

-- Exercise builds on prior-knowledge of Sketch Map Tool.
-Make sure [Execise 1](https://giscience.github.io/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.html#sketch-map-tool-exercise-1-workflow-exercise) has been done before or knowlege on the background on Sketch Map Tool is there.

-- GIS Beginners-level: no specific knowledge required
+planners/ facilitators as well as practitioners how are involved in the preparation of the filed campaign or collecting the data themselves (Beginners-level: no specific knowledge about QGIS /Umap required)

 #### Type of trainings exercise:
-This exercise can be used in  a presence training and is focused on an hands-on experience with the Sketch Map Tool as well as carrying out a participatory mapping activity
+This exercise can be used in online and presence training and is focused on an hands-on experience in carrying out a participatory mapping activity
 #### Estimated time demand for the exercise.
+?
+1h

 ## Instructions for the trainers